Tel Megiddo National Park in northern Israel allows seeing the remains of the ancient city Megiddo (Armageddon).

 When reaching the bottom, you will see a 70 meters long tunnel:

-The tunnel leads to spring located outside the city.
-The shaft itself is at a small angle so that the water will flow into the trench.
+The tunnel leads to a spring located outside the city.
+The shaft itself is at a slight angle, so the water will flow into the trench.

-The exit from the tunnel was closed with a big wall and covered with dirt (for camouflage).
+The tunnel’s exit was closed with a giant wall covered with dirt (for camouflage).

-We went through the exit and along the car road back to the Tel Megiddo entrance.
+We went through the exit and then followed the road back to the entrance of Tel Megiddo.
 This walk around the park took us 10 – 15 minutes.

-The whole visit took us about 2.5 hours.
-Megiddo National Park is not a big one.
-Despite its size, it is an important site from both historical and religious perspectives.
+Tel Megiddo National Park is not a big one.
+And on average, the visits took us about two and a half hours.
+But despite its size, it is an important site from both historical and religious perspectives.

 Moreover, the smaller dimension makes it suitable for a visit with children.
-Thus, if you are in the area, with or without your family, I would recommend stopping there.
+Thus, if you are in the area, I recommend stopping there with or without your family.
 Furthermore, check on the official site for free tours, and join one of them.